Voice of the Customer: Listening Through the Call Center

 When you choose to monitor your agents directly, you are emphasizing the customer experience.

-When you consistently listen to and evaluate your agents, you are able to communicate your expectations and reward agents when those expectations are met or exceeded.
+If you consistently listen to and evaluate your agents, you are able to communicate your expectations and reward agents when those expectations are met or exceeded.

 When your agents understand how to perform their duties at the desired level, customer support quality is consistent.